 Many textbooks actually do not discuss it at all (more than half of those I checked).
+5NF is also called projection-join normal form (PJNF).

 - 4NF handles all cases where a decomposition into two tables is needed. - However, it is theoretically possible that only a decomposition into three or more tables is lossless, but no decomposition in two tables is lossless.